MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 ## Conditional layout

 To drop an entire element if a condition is met, use the `$when` property.
-When `$when` evaluates to `false` the element will not appear to the user.
+If `$when` evaluates to `false` the element will not appear to the user.

 ```json
 {